tanlethanh/photoapp/README.md

 # Setup Tutorial
 ## Database
 We need both `mysql server` and `mysql workbench`.
-Using `workbench` to easily connect, migrate database.
+Using `workbench` to easily connect, manage and migrate database.
 - First, open `database.mwb` by `workbench`.
 - Export `DDL` scripts from the schema file